magento-mpi/magento2/app/code/Magento/GoogleAdwords/README.md

-GoogleAdwords is a module integration for Google Adwords service.
+GoogleAdwords is a module designed for integration of Google Adwords service.